mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

 1. Restart the Redis service for the changes to take effect.

-### Example configuration for Redis slave 1 and Sentinel 2
+### Example configuration for Redis secondary 1 and Sentinel 2

 1. In `/etc/redis/redis.conf`: